-The tables and WGs shown in Figure~\ref{fig:superOp} are color coded to indicate WGs and the tables they are processing.
-Note that the WGs shown here represent the logical WGs and not the persistent WGs.
+Figure~\ref{fig:dlrm_fusedOp_example} shows the logical WGs and is color coded to indicate which tables are processed by the WGs.
 Our fused kernel takes in categorical inputs and embedding tables as kernel arguments.
-In this example, we assume the global batch size to be four, the slice size to be two embedding output vectors, and that each output embedding vector is computed by one WG.
-Since there are two nodes, the pooled output embedding vectors from each table are shuffled equally across both the nodes (two output vectors each), with first half of global batch stored in node 0 and second half in node 1.
+The illustrated example assumes a global batch size of four, the slice size to be two embedding output vectors, and that each output embedding vector is computed by one WG.
+The pooled output embedding vectors from each table are shuffled equally across both nodes, with the first half of the global batch stored in node 0 and the second half in node 1.
 Depending on their embedding slice, the WGs may need to store their results locally or communicate them to the remote node.
-The index of the slice computed by a WG can be determined using the output embedding entry computed and size of the slice.
+The index of the slice computed by a WG can be determined using the output embedding entry and the size of the slice.
 The slice index along with the global batch size and node count can then be used to determine if the slice needs to be communicated remotely.
 Logical WGs \emph{WG 00} - \emph{WG 13} compute the output corresponding to the first half of global batch, while \emph{WG 20} - \emph{WG 33} compute the latter half.
-For node 0, \emph{WG 00} - \emph{WG 13} compute the output entries consumed locally, while results of \emph{WG 20} - \emph{WG 33} will have to be communicated to node 1.
+For node 0, \emph{WG 00} - \emph{WG 13} compute the output entries consumed locally, and results of \emph{WG 20} - \emph{WG 33} will have to be communicated to node 1.
 While for node 1, results from \emph{WG 00} - \emph{WG 13} are communicated to node 0 and \emph{WG 20} - \emph{WG 33} store their results locally.